The Fibonacci--Redheffer matrix and its properties: Generalizations

-\begin{remark} \em Let us consider the following variant of the Fibonacci--Redheffer matrix $F_R (n)$ (see (\ref{2})).
-Suppose that all the entries of the matrix are the same except (and this is the only difference) the $(1,1)$-entry, which in some sense, appears to be the most interesting entry of the matrix.
-In particular, we set

-denote the new matrix by $\tilde{ F_R} (n)$, and ask the following question: \textit{are there values of $b$, for which the matrix $\tilde{ F_R} (n)$ is singular?} By mimicking our approach of Section 2, we can obtain the following result:
+Finally, let us consider the following variant of the Fibonacci--Redheffer matrix $F_R (n)$ (see (\ref{2})).
+Suppose that all the entries of the matrix are the same except (and this is the only difference) the $(1,1)$-th entry, which in some sense, appears to be the most interesting entry of the matrix.
+In particular, we set $a_{1,1} := 1 + b$ for some $b > -1$, denote the new matrix by $\tilde{ F_R} (n)$, and ask the following question: \textit{are there values of $b$, for which the matrix $\tilde{ F_R} (n)$ is singular?} By mimicking our approach of Section 2, we can obtain that

 where $n!_{F}$ is, again, the Fibonacci factorial.
 Hence, the answer to the above question is \textit{yes, if}